-Before I wrote this article, I honestly couldn’t name even one Japanese sports brand.
-I have, however, heard of a fair few of them but not realised their connection to Japan.
+Anyway, before I wrote this article, I honestly couldn’t name even one Japanese sports brand.
+I have, however, heard of a fair few of them but have not realized their connection to Japan.

 What makes Japanese sports brands special?